Surfndez/stripe.ghost.org/README.md

 # Stripe

-This is a small frontend app which acts as a bridge between individual Ghost instances and the Ghost Foundation's Stripe Connect OAuth flow.
+This is a small React frontend app which acts as a bridge between individual Ghost instances and the Ghost Foundation's Stripe Connect OAuth flow.

+It makes use of Netlify functions to securely fetch tokens from Stripe and present them to the user.

 ## Usage